-The intervertebral disc is an intricate and important
+The intervertebral disc is a complex and important

 part of the spine.
 It allows pain-free motion of the spine, or not.
 If the disc

 degenerates, spinal motion deteriorates, and pain often starts.

 This is even more likely for patients with diabetes.
 It

 patients need to address.
 The latest research